What Happens to Your Body if You Drink Green Tea Every Day?

 Protects cardiovascular health

-A small glass of green tea every day can lower the risk for various kinds of cardiovascular diseases.
+A small glass of green tea every day can lower the risk of various kinds of cardiovascular diseases.
 Cholesterol buildup and circulatory disorders are some examples of these.

 Prevents kidney stones

-Catechins, a type of chemical antioxidant found in green tea, destroy the viruses and bacteria that cause throat infections, cavities, and other afflictions of the mouth.
+Catechins, a type of chemical antioxidant found in green tea, help fight the viruses and bacteria that cause throat infections, cavities, and other mouth conditions.

 - Difficulty sleeping

 - Increased heart rate